industria-elearning/moodle-local_coursedynamicrules/README.md

      ![Notification placeholders](__docs/images/local_cdr_notification-placeholders.png)

 4. **Roles to notify**:
-   Select the roles of which the user must have at least one assigned in the course for the notification to be sent.
-For example, if you want only users with the student role to be notified, check the `Student` box.
+   Choose the course roles that determine who receives the notification when the rule matches a user.

+   - The matched user receives the notification only if they hold at least one of the selected roles in the course.
+   - Additionally, other course users who hold any of the selected roles that the matched user does not hold will also receive the notification.
+   - Roles already held by the matched user are excluded from the "other recipients" search to avoid duplicate delivery.

+   Example:
+   - Selected roles: `Student`, `Teacher`.
+   - If the matched user is a `Student`, they receive the notification.
+Other recipients will be users with the `Teacher` role only (other `Students` will not receive this notification from this action run).
+   - If the matched user has none of the selected roles, they do not receive the notification, but users with any of the selected roles will.

     ![Notification roles](__docs/images/local_cdr_notification-roles.png)